DaPineappleDude/16-662_Robot_Autonomy_Project/README.md

 -- Multiple objects: LabelMeToolBox:https://drive.google.com/drive/folders/0B9acCGhIdEtKVW9mYkNDV3NPbnM?usp=sharing

-After you done labeling, download the images and the annotation files which is in the .xml format.
+After you done labeling, download the images and the annotation files which is in the .xml format. <br />
 Go to the LabelMeToolBox folder, use the demo_new.m to generate ground truth images based on the annotation you labeled by LabelMe.

 In the demo_new.m, modify the directory according to your own setting, HOMEIMAGES is where you store the original JPEG Images, HOMEANNOTATIONS is where you store your .xml file, NEWHOMELMSEGMENTS is where you are going to store the ground truth images.